nap2000/docs/xls-constraint.rst

 To make a question required::

-  Add "yes" to the re"quired" column
+  Add "yes" to the "required" column
   Optionally add your own message in the "required_message" column

 .. figure::  _images/constraint3.jpg